Meghan seeks to stop tabloid naming friends in UK legal battle | International

 Meghan seeks to stop tabloid naming friends in UK legal battle

-Markle and his daughter have not spoken since he pulled out of appearing at her wedding to Harry in May 2018 after undergoing heart surgery and following news he had staged photos with a paparazzi photographer.
+Markle and his daughter have not spoken since he pulled out of appearing at her wedding to Harry in May 2018.
 The Mail justified publishing the letter by saying five unnamed friends of Meghan had put her version of events in interviews with the U.S. magazine People.

 Her legal team say it was untrue she had authorised or arranged for her friends to tell People about the letter, and on Thursday said Associated Newspapers were threatening to publish their names.
 "These five women are not on trial, and nor am I. The publisher of the Mail on Sunday is the one on trial," Meghan said in a witness statement to London's High Court reviewed by Reuters.

-In documents filed last week as part of Meghan’s privacy case, her lawyers said her friends had spoken out because of the "tremendous emotional distress and damage to her mental health" caused by some of "false" British tabloid press articles.
+In documents filed last week as part of Meghan's privacy case, her lawyers said her friends had spoken out because of the "tremendous emotional distress" caused by "false" British tabloid press articles.
 In May, the judge in the case rejected part of her claim that the paper had acted dishonestly and stoked the rift with her father.
 The full trial is not expected until next year. (editing by Kate Holton and John Stonestreet)